imvast/Captcha-Solver/README.md

 # Captcha-Solver
-> Captcha solver supporting multiple captcha types
+**Captcha solver supporting multiple captcha types**

-> **Note** I am starting a new project that will be a public to use api for captcha solving
+**I am starting a new project that will be a public to use api for captcha solving**